Chouanneau/batmeal/README.md

 Did you know that ONE BILLION TONS of food is trashed every year?
 Did you know that this represents 20 PER CENT of all available food in the world?

+Go to Batmeal -check what meal is available around you - order - pay - get it !

+Congratulations, you are saving the planet and helping your neighbors to get extra income.

 <a href="https://github.com/XBRTom" target="_blank" rel="noreferrer"> <img src="https://avatars.githubusercontent.com/u/27707379?v=4" alt="html5" width="36" height="36"/></a> <a href="https://github.com/dvdsms" target="_blank" rel="noreferrer"> <img src="https://avatars.githubusercontent.com/u/43475046?v=4" alt="html5" width="36" height="36"/></a> and myself partnered to make this solution possible.